-On this week’s episode of RV Family Travel Atlas, we are diving into the details of all the mods that we did on Buck the Octane Toy Hauler in 2018.
+Last winter, about a year after we bought our Jayco Octane Toy Hauler, we were ready to dive into some RV modifications.
+None of the 5 modifications were absolutely necessary, but they were all products that we were personally interested in testing out or had heard fellow RVers raving about.
+On this week’s episode of the RV Atlas podcast, we discuss the details of all the mods that we did on our Jayco Octane toy hauler.
 We’re talking solar power, water filtration systems, and endless hot water on demand.
 Plus, we installed a RV keyless entry system and upgraded our travel trailer tires.
-We loved MOSTLY everything we installed, but you’ll have to listen to hear all the details.

-A quick note.
-You don’t actually need any of these bells and whistles to get out there and RV with your family.
+A quick note: you don’t actually need any of these bells and whistles to get out there and RV with your family.
 We know people are interested in the latest RV technology, so we definitely want to cover topics like solar and UV/LED water filtration.
 But the bottom line is that we camped for years without all this stuff, and so can you.
-If none of this fits into the budget, don’t get too stressed out, okay?
-And if you find anything super-duper fascinating…maybe put it on the holiday or birthday gift list.
+If none of this fits into the budget, camp on.

 Why did we get solar power?